 Did you know that 75% of potentially highly qualified candidates are rejected by resume screeners?
 This is because applicants fail to use keywords or specific formatting that robotic resume screeners look for when scanning resumes.
 The system is flawed but, as long as employers use these systems, smarter applicants need to adjust their resumes to beat them.

-- To get past the robots and in front of human eyes, it is important to use the wording from the job advertisement while avoiding plagiarism it.
-So if the job states that you need experience with a particular software include it within your resume (if you have used it of course, honesty is key).
+- To get past the robots and in front of human eyes, it is important to use the wording from the job advertisement while avoiding plagiarism.
+So if the job states that you need experience with a particular software include it within your resume (if you have used it, of course, honesty is key).